Easy Quilt Block Pattern - Santa Fe Trail

 This Santa Fe Trail block was quick, easy, and fun to put together.
 You could make it from leftover 2.5" strips or use a jelly roll to make an entire quilt that looks scrappy but everything matches perfectly!
 When I was taking a picture of the layout, I turned the Side units around and came up with a star pattern very similar to a Sister's Choice block.
 You can see that layout below.

-santa fe alternate
+santa fe trail alternate layout

 I hope you've enjoyed this easy Santa Fe Trail quilt block.
 I encourage you to give it a try!